dfelinto/blender-manual/manual/addons/rigging/rigify/metarigs.rst

 .. _bpy.types.RigifySelectionColors:
 .. _bpy.types.RigifyArmatureLayer:

 Custom Root Bone
 ^^^^^^^^^^^^^^^^

-If the meta-rig contains a bone called 'root', it is used as the root control bone instead of creating a new one.
+If the meta-rig contains a bone called "root", it is used as the root control bone instead of creating a new one.
 This allows changing the rest position of the root bone, assigning a custom widget, or adding custom properties to the bone.

 The custom root bone must use the :ref:`basic.raw_copy <rigify.rigs.basic.raw_copy>` sub-rig type, either explicitly or implicitly by not selecting any type.